 But the more you do it, the faster you are going to recover between your hard runs and workouts.

 In my opinion, this is the ideal recovery plan, but feel free to do and apply what you are able to fit in after each run.

 But never forget the three essentials: hydration, refueling, and sleep.
-These are the backbone, and ignoring them will not only take your running, but it will also take your life quality as well.
+These are the backbone, and ignoring them not only hurts your running, but life quality as well.